 Efficiency is another widely used parameter to measure productivity.
 Efficiency is basically the ratio between the amount of work performed and how much energy is spent on it.
 Efficiency is the quality measurement tool that shows the output in percentage (%).
 For example, the standard time required for executing a task is 56 hours, but the employees took 70 hours to complete the task.
 In that case, the efficiency would be (56/70*100) = 80%.
 So, we can say that the employees were 80% efficient while executing that task.

 Other than these measures, the world of operation management has numerous measures (e.g., Multifactor productivity, total factor productivity, different comparison metrics, etc.) under their belt to pin down all complex calculations to find out insightful information.

 The survey conducted by GetVoip on 2063 adults (Age range: 25-64) gives us the information that more than 80% of the employees waste time working in their organization.
 Women and millennials are more likely to waste time during work than their respective counterparts.
 The more alarming thing is that one out of every five employees wastes around 33% of their working time.

-Looking at the country-specific data, we can see, 79% of the British employees are not productive enough.
-The last decade witnessed an unparallel level of technological upswing, which helped U.S. employees to increase their productivity by a staggering 253%.
-Luxembourg is way ahead in the productivity index with a G.D.P. of $93.4 per hour of work than all other countries.
-On the contrary, with average productivity of 39.2%, Czech Republic is the global backbencher in the productivity index.
+Looking at the country-specific data, we can see, that 79% of British employees are not productive enough.
+The last decade witnessed an unparalleled level of technological upswing, which helped U.S. employees increase their productivity by a staggering 253%.
+Luxembourg is way ahead in the productivity index with a GDP of $93.4 per hour of work than all other countries.
+On the contrary, with an average productivity of 39.2%, the Czech Republic is the global backbencher in the productivity index.

 Various sources worldwide stated that 83% of the workers don't believe that they have to stay at the office to be more productive, where 47% of the employees said they are more productive while working remotely.
 Companies are making their schedules less rigid by offering flexibility and out-of-work support, yet different issues hurt how they want things done.